-To meet the third goal and project Objective 3 ("provide public access and recreation opportunities compatible with wildlife and habitat goals"), the SBSP Restoration Project incorporates public access features into project design.
-The 2007 Final EIS/R describes actions to complete the missing segments of the Bay Trail "spine", to create new Bay Trail "spur" trails, and to provide interpretive signage and guided or self-guided walks to cultural features and interpretive stations at strategic locations along the trail network.
-These elements are continued in Phase 2 at Eden Landing by incorporating public access features into the design.
-Interpretive stations would be of varying sizes and scope and may include interactive features that can operate independently or be enhanced with the assistance of docents.
-Viewing platforms are recommended at vista points with interpretive panels or signage to link the viewer with the site location.
-Although opportunities for waterfowl hunting and sport fishing would be reduced, other public access and recreation features should provide increases in high-quality, varied aesthetic experiences and encourage recreation for greater numbers and varieties of visitors.
+To meet the third goal and Project Objective 3 ("provide public access and recreation opportunities compatible with wildlife and habitat goals"), the SBSP Restoration Project incorporates public access features into project design.
+The 2007 EIS/R describes actions to complete the missing segments of the Bay Trail spine, to create new spur trails, and to provide interpretive signage and guided or self-guided walks to cultural features and interpretive stations at strategic locations along the trail network.
+These stations would be of varying sizes and scope and may include interactive features that can operate independently or be enhanced with the assistance of docents.
+Viewing platforms were recommended at vista points with interpretive panels or signage to link the viewer with the site location.
+Altogether, these public access and recreation features should provide increases in high-quality, varied aesthetic experiences and encourage recreation for greater numbers and varieties of visitors.

-Where levees are improved or proposed, trails are to be integrated with the levee structure in some, but not all areas, without impeding the flood risk management function.
+Where levees are improved or proposed, trails are to be integrated with the levee structure, without interrupting the flood control function.
 Tidal access and recreation areas are designed to withstand periodic inundation, if appropriate, and may be in locations that would have more limited access or use, depending on tidal location and habitat requirements.
-Research on the effects of recreation on habitat use and quality may be undertaken, and new information will be incorporated into the adaptive management process.
+Research on the effects of recreation on habitat is ongoing and new information will be incorporated into the adaptive management process.
 Access points are designed to be as barrier-free as possible to provide access for visitors of varying abilities and to comply with the Americans with Disabilities Act (ADA).
 The designs consider city and county standards and would strive to harmonize with existing facilities.